Bergen, Norway

 When we asked people living in Bergen about club and activities where newcomers can meet others, they responded:

 "Expats in Bergen can join a variety of clubs and activities, such as sports teams, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining a church or religious group, or volunteering with a local organization.
-Additionally, many expats find it helpful to join online forums and social media groups for expats in Bergen, Norway, which can be a great way to connect with other expats and learn more about the local culture," wrote a member in Bergen.
+Additionally, many expats find it helpful to join online forums and social media groups for expats in Bergen, Norway, which can be a great way to connect with other expats and learn more about the local culture," said one expat in Bergen.

 What should I bring when moving to Bergen?